 Are Antibiotics Necessary After a Root Canal?

-It is important that you follow your dentist’s instructions following root canal treatment.
-Sometimes, your dentist will prescribe antibiotics, but other times, they will hold off.
-Many people are surprised to find out that the overuse of antibiotics can also cause issues, as bacteria can adapt to resist antibiotics.
-For this reason, most dentists take a “wait and see” approach when it comes to antibiotics, keeping an eye on the patient and using ibuprofen for pain and fever before prescribing antibiotics.
+It is essential that you follow your dentist’s instructions following root canal treatment.
+Your dentist may recommend antibiotics on occasion, but they may also wait.
+Many people are shocked to learn that using antibiotics excessively can also lead to problems because bacteria can become resistant to them.
+Because of this, most dentists approach a “wait and see” strategy when it comes to antibiotics, monitoring the patient and first using ibuprofen to treat pain and fever.

 As a patient, it is important that you understand how antibiotics work.
 Antibiotics are not a cure, but they re-establish the immune system in the body.
 Taking antibiotics as a proactive measure won’t do anything to prevent infection, and they should only be taken to help fight off an infection if it should occur.

 While antibiotics have been around for nearly a century, they are still being researched extensively, and sometimes less is more, especially when it comes to a low-risk procedure such as root canal therapy.
 Speak to your dentist about their choice to use antibiotics, and don’t be shy to ask them questions about why they are or are not using them in your specific case.